-It is also important to understand the three major options for running applications on Windows Azure: Windows Azure Web Sites, Windows Azure Cloud Services, and Windows Azure Virtual Machines.
+It is also important to understand the three major options for running applications on Microsoft Azure: Microsoft Azure Web Sites, Microsoft Azure Cloud Services, and Microsoft Azure Virtual Machines.
 Web Sites and Cloud Services are both Platform-as-a-Service (PaaS) offerings.
-This means that Windows Azure provides all of the hardware and operating system images.
+This means that Microsoft Azure provides all of the hardware and operating system images.
 You provide the application code that runs on the platform.
 Virtual Machines provide an Infrastructure-as-a-Service (IaaS) offering.
-This means that you manage machine images that run inside Windows Azure datacenters.
+This means that you manage machine images that run inside Microsoft Azure datacenters.
 These three options provide various advantages, and you're choice will depend on a number of factors.
-However, with these varying options and capabilities, almost any application is a good fit for Windows Azure.
+However, with these varying options and capabilities, almost any application is a good fit for Microsoft Azure.

 There are some key benefits in running applications in the Cloud.
 Let's look at a few of these benefits at a high level before we discuss scenarios that take advantage of these features.

-When you deploy your application and services to the Cloud, Windows Azure provides the necessary virtual machines, network bandwidth, and other infrastructure resources.
-If machines go down for hardware updates or because of unexpected failures, Windows Azure locates new virtual machines for your application automatically.
+When you deploy your application and services to the Cloud, Microsoft Azure provides the necessary virtual machines, network bandwidth, and other infrastructure resources.
+If machines go down for hardware updates or because of unexpected failures, Microsoft Azure locates new virtual machines for your application automatically.